whelew/P-Five-Mildew/README.md

 - A page containing:
 - A link to download a set of cherry leave images for live prediction.
 - A user interface with a file uploader widget, the user should be allowed to upload multiple images.
 Each image will be displayed along with a prediction statement indicating whether the cherry leaf is healthy or contains powdery mildew and the probability associated with this statement.
-- A table with the image name and prediciton results, along with a download button to download the table.
+- A table with the image name and prediction results, along with a download button to download the table.
 - A page indicating your project hypothesis and how you validated it across the project.
 - A technical page displaying model performance.

-## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

-## ML Business Case

-- In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.

 ## Dashboard Design